Our Reptiles

 rosy boa

-Ruby is our female Rosy boa (Lichanura trivirgata).
+Briar is our male Rosy boa (Lichanura trivirgata).
 Rosy boas are one of only two species in the family Boidae native to the United States.
 You can tell exactly where a Rosy boa is from based on the color and patterns they display.

 beauty rat snake